 Response: Positive feelings toward the brand

-One particular Michelin tire commercial is an excellent example of using a conditioned stimulus.
-The commercial shows a very cute baby sitting in a Michelin tire.
-The goal is for customers to associate the positive feelings that people naturally have for cute babies with the tire.
+Many ads online and on TV show a very cute baby sitting in a Michelin tire.
+The goal is for customers to associate the positive feelings that people naturally have for cute babies with the product.

-A tire in and of itself does not naturally evoke a response.
-We have to learn something about tires before we will have any feeling towards them.
-So, by pairing a cute baby (the unconditioned stimulus) with a tire (the conditioned stimulus), the tire company hopes that people will develop a positive feeling for the tire.
+By pairing a cute baby (the unconditioned stimulus) with a product (the conditioned stimulus), the company hopes that people will develop a positive feeling for their brand.

 Related Concepts